Palazzo Poli: History

 In 1566, Lelio dell'Anguillara, Duke of Ceri, purchased the Palazzo Del Monte.
-He commissionsed the Palazzo Ceri, in honor of himself, and hired the architect Martino Longhi the Elder.
-In 1591, Martino Longhi the Elder died and the architect Ottaviano Masscerino was hired to finish the original project.
+He commissioned the Palazzo Ceri, in honor of himself, and hired the architect Martino Longhi the Elder.
+In 1591, Martino Longhi the Elder died and the architect Ottaviano Nonni was hired to finish the original project.

-The Borromeo family inherited Palazzo Ceri and completed multiple renovations and extensions.
+The House of Borromeo inherited Palazzo Ceri and completed multiple renovations and extensions.
 Eventually, in 1678, the palace was for sale.
 Purchased by Lucrezia Colonna, who was married to the Duke of Poli, Giuseppe Lotario Conti.
 Here, the palace changed names again to how it is known today, Palazzo Conti di Poli, or Palazzo Poli.
 The Conti family was responsible for many more extensions, including purchasing and incorporating of many adjacent buildings which formed the Piazza di Trevi.
 The son of Giuseppe Lotario, Duke Stefano Conti, completed these renovations, including demolishing the central portion of the building, before 1730 to allow for the building of the Trevi Fountain.

 The new Baroque style south facade of the building was commissioned by Nicola Salvi in 1731.
 He hired the architect, Luigi Vanvitelli.
-As a setting for the fountain, Luigi Vanvitelli gave the building a new monumental facade that contains the giant order of Corinthian pilasters linking the two main storeys of the palace.
+As a setting for the fountain, Vanvitelli gave the building a new monumental façade that contains the giant order of Corinthian pilasters linking the two main storeys of the palace.